 But that’s just me – my opinion.

 Mr. best-ecig is a smoker.
 I’ve mentioned that a few times.
 He DID like the Vype ePen (even though I didn’t).
 He also quite liked a few of the cigalikes / micro-cigs I passed his way.
-He DID NOT like the Vapour2 VERTX.
+There was no love for the Vapour2 VERTX, though.
 He much preferred the Vapour2 Ex Series, mostly because of the shape.
 He is currently *regularly* using the Vapour2 Trinity box with a Kanger Geni Aero tank together.

 Taking everything into consideration, I think I’m going to rate this Vapour2 VERTX review with 2.5 stars out of 5.